 - 1. Earning academic credit for at least three courses in an approved study abroad program. - 2.
 Earning the equivalent of 15 credit-hours in an accredited college abroad. - 3.
 Living abroad and attending a non-U.S. elementary or secondary school for at least one academic year. - 4.
+Military deployment(s) or overseas duty station(s) for at least one academic year. - 5.
 Other experiences abroad as approved by the Core Curriculum Committee.